2002 United States Senate special election in Missouri

 The 2002 United States Senate special election in Missouri was held on November 5, 2002, to decide who would serve the rest of Democrat Mel Carnahan's term, after he died while campaigning and posthumously won the 2000 election.
 The winner would serve the remainder of the term ending in 2007.
 Governor Roger Wilson appointed Carnahan's wife Jean, also a Democrat, to serve temporarily.
 She then decided to run to serve the remainder of the term, but she was narrowly defeated by Republican nominee Jim Talent.

-Technically, the race flipped control of the Senate from Democrats to Republicans, but in reality, the Senate had adjourned before Talent could take office, and so no change in leadership occurred until the 108th Congress opened session on January 3, 2003.
+Technically, the race flipped control of the Senate from Democrats to Republicans, but the Senate had adjourned before Talent could take office, so no change in leadership occurred until the 108th Congress opened session on January 3, 2003.
 With a margin of 1.1%, this election was the second-closest race of the 2002 Senate election cycle, behind only the election in South Dakota.

 This was one of the six Democratic-held Senate seats up for election in a state that George W. Bush won in the 2000 presidential election.